-Riparian buffers provide many services, such as the following:
+Riparian buffers provide many services:

 - Cool, shaded water for salmon, other native fish and the aquatic invertebrates that feed them

 - Their diverse network of plant roots help minimize soil erosion

 - Increased land values and landowner enjoyment

 - Reduced property taxes when enrolled with Multnomah County

 - Livestock exclusion from streams, which can include wildlife-friendly fencing